Tag Archives: Millersville Housing

 RESIDENCE HALL ASSIGNMENTS

-Residence hall building and room assignments will be available within your student account (i.e., MAX > MyHousing) on Friday, July 14, 2023, after 3:00 p.m.
-We appreciate your patience!
+Residence hall building and room assignments will be available within your student account (i.e., MAX > MyHousing) on Friday, July 12, 2024, after 3:00 p.m.
+We appreciate your patience as we continue to make adjustments to room assignments through that time.

 MOVING IN